 There will be two in-class exams.
 Make-up exams are not normally given.
 Exceptions may be made for genuine medical emergencies or other similarly serious personal difficulties, although in such cases the format of the exam may be changed.

-You will also write a 1500 word final paper applying Marx's Capital to a specific topic within your own major or minor field of study or other approved topic.
+You will also write a final term paper applying Marx's Capital to a specific problem current event, topic from your own major or minor field of study, or other approved topic.
 Late papers will be docked one-third of a letter grade for each day late.
 More information will be handed out later in the semester.

 Students should be aware of the ASU policies on academic integrity, disability services, religious obervances, and student egagement .